-The standard requires that if you request to see or copy environmental monitoring, blood lead level monitoring, or medical removal records, they must be made available to you or to a representative that you authorize.
+The standard requires that if you request to see or copy environmental monitoring, blood lead level (BLL) testing, or medical removal records, they must be made available to you or to a representative that you authorize.
 Your union also has access to these records.
-Medical records other than BLL's must also be provided upon request to you, to your PLHCP or to any other person whom you may specifically designate.
-Your union does not have access to your personal medical records unless you authorize their access.
+Upon your request, your complete medical records must also be provided to you, to your PLHCP or to any other person whom you may specifically designate.
+Your union does not have access to your personal medical records unless you authorize such access.